colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 }
 ```

+#### Simple Fields

-These lines reference the constants we wrote in `src/constants/indexj.js`, making them available to use in `FourInARowGame.js`.
+These lines reference the constants we wrote in `src/constants/index.js`, making them available to use in `FourInARowGame.js`.
 It also creates a class called
 `FourInARowGame`.

 To get the game going, what we'll need to track the following: